omfghello/window-iso-customizer/faq.md

 ### Why is the installer so big?

 Electron.
 Chromium.
 Node.
 React.
-We know.
-The tool that removes bloat ships in a 200MB wrapper.
-The tool that fights JavaScript is written in JavaScript.
-We are a paradox.
-We are an ouroboros.
-We are a snake eating its own tail while complaining about the taste.
+TWICE.
+Because now we bundle TWO Electron apps — the main WISO builder AND the custom OOBE replacement.
+The tool that removes bloat ships with 350MB of JavaScript runtime.
+The tool that debloats Windows contains two copies of Chromium.
+We are a paradox inside an enigma wrapped in a trenchcoat.
 If you can do better in C, we dare you.
 We tried.
 At 4 AM.
 The raccoons staged an intervention.
+Gerald pointed at the OOBE's glassmorphic CSS and said "do THIS in C." We conceded the point.
+Gerald's paws were crossed.
+It was very dramatic.
+The trenchcoat billowed.

 ### Why did you move everything to a .cmd file?